ipfs-cluster/ipfs-cluster-website/content/multihash.md

 Multihash is particularly important in systems which depend on [**cryptographically secure hash functions**](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 Attacks [may break](https://en.wikipedia.org/wiki/Hash_function_security_summary) the cryptographic properties of secure hash functions.
 These [_cryptographic breaks_](https://en.wikipedia.org/wiki/Cryptanalysis) are particularly painful in large tool ecosystems, where tools may have made assumptions about hash values, such as function and digest size.
 Upgrading becomes a nightmare, as all tools which make those assumptions would have to be upgraded to use the new hash function and new hash digest length.
 Tools may face serious interoperability problems or error-prone special casing.

+> How many programs out there assume a git hash is a sha1 hash?
+>
-> How many tools out there assume a git hash is a sha1 hash?
-How many scripts assume the hash value digest is **_exactly_** 160 bits?
+> How many scripts assume the hash value digest is **_exactly_** 160 bits?
+>
+> How many tools will break when these values change?
+>
+> How many programs will fail silently when these values change?

 **This is precisely where Multihash shines.
-Upgrading is what it was designed for.**
+It was designed for upgrading.**

 When using Multihash, a system warns the consumers of its hash values that these may have to be upgraded in case of a break.
 Even though the system may still only use a single hash function at a time, the use of multihash makes it clear to applications that hash values may use different hash functions or be longer in the future.
 Tooling, applications, and scripts can avoid making assumptions about the length, and read it from the multihash value instead.
 This way, the vast majority of tooling -- which may not do any checking of hashes -- would not have to be upgraded at all.
 This vastly simplifies the upgrade process, avoiding the waste of hundreds or thousands of software engineering hours, deep frustrations, and high blood pressure.